1. What is clinical neuropsychology?

-Neuropsychological evaluations can last anywhere from 3 to 7 hours, with a 1-hour break for lunch.
+Neuropsychological evaluations are generally half-day or full-day appointments, with a 1-hour break for lunch.
 Each person and their situation are unique, so assessments are tailored to each individual.
 Your test session will be designed specifically to answer your questions and your doctor’s questions.

 7. I don’t like taking tests.
 I am nervous about this appointment.
 What exactly happens during a neuropsychological evaluation?

 You will first meet with Dr. Wendell, who will gather relevant information during a clinical interview, which will be followed by testing with our psychometrist Robin Sprague, MS, who has specialized training in administration of neuropsychological tests.

 The tests are paper-and-pencil and computerized measures of many aspects of thinking skills and functioning, which could include:

 - Learning & memory

 - Visual-spatial functions

 - Executive functions, such as problem-solving and mental flexibility

 Some patients find certain tests boring or “school-like,” but most people find the entire testing session to be a fun and interesting way to spend their time.